viveknath13/viveknath13/README.md

 Here are some of the technologies and tools I work with:

-- **Languages:** Solidity
+- **Languages:** Solidity javascript

 ## Projects

 Here are a few projects I've worked on:
-:> These are some projects if you love this project give it a start
+:> These are some projects if you love this project ..

 - [Event ](https://github.com/viveknath13/SolidityProject):
 - [ Decentralized MarketPlace ](https://github.com/viveknath13/decentralized-marketplace-smart-contract):